Sisterhood 2021-2022 School Year

 Program Dates: September 15, 2021 – May 6, 2022

 Program Days & Times: Tuesdays – Fridays from 3 p.m. to 6 p.m.

-This program has been made possible with funding from the Abington Foundation, Anisfield-Wolf Book Awards, Eva L. and Joseph M. Bruening Foundation, MyCom, United Methodist Women, and Visible Voice Books.
+This program has been made possible with funding from the Anisfield-Wolf Book Awards, Eva L. and Joseph M. Bruening Foundation, Callahan Foundation, Cleveland Foundation, City of Cleveland, Grantmakers for Girls of Color, MyCom, United Methodist Women, and the Thomas H. White Foundation.

 What is Sisterhood?

 Sisterhood is an after-school and summer arts program (Summer of Sisterhood) that prepares girls ages 10 – 18 for womanhood and their life beyond.
 Throughout the school year, arts and creativity are interwoven into the curriculum which has a focus on literacy.